dcsil/CSC491/assignments/participation.md

 #### Requirements for Participation

 - Teams are required to enable and set up standups.
 CSC491 Students are required to answer the standups at least 8 of the 12 weeks, though they are recommended to answer every week for their team's benefit.
+  - Standups must include the questions "What did you work on since the last update?" and "What do you plan to work on next?"
 - Students are required to check off all participation list items on https://learnsoftware.engineering/participation
 - Students are required to comment on the "Participation" assignment on the Learn Software app.
 It must include a paragraph outlining:
   - An overview of the work they did for all team projects and assignments